Posted December 11th, 2015 at 9:58 am by Dan Musick

 On standard lift doors, the formula is (DH/DC)+1, or the door height in inches divided by the drum circumference in inches, plus one.
 After winding the spring, you may need to add or subtract a quarter turn or more for the door to balance properly.

 You can find vertical lift doors normally in commercial and industrial applications, such as on loading docks.
 These doors rise vertically the entire travel of the door.

-The cable drums for these are fully tapered.
+The cable drums for these doors are fully tapered.

 High lift doors rise vertically – some times a distance as short as a foot or more, sometimes more than half the door height – and then the door rides in the horizontal tracks.
 When the door is fully open, the lower part of the door hangs vertically in the vertical track extension.

 High lift drums are partially tapered and partially flat.

-The formulas for determining the number of turns to wind a torsion springs is based on the drum number, door height, and high lift dimension, which is the distance from the top of the door to the center of the horizontal track.
+The formulas for determining the number of turns to wind a torsion springs is based on the drum number, door height, and high lift dimension – that is, the distance from the top of the door to the center of the horizontal track.

 As with the vertical lift doors, the formula for the number of turns on the springs is complex.
 Therefore, we rely on software or drum charts to calculate the number of turns to wind the springs.
 If you contact us, we can help you with this.